cardenasc33/receipt-processor-challenge/README.md

 My implementation of a Go webservice program that fulfills the documented API presented by Fetch Rewards (https://github.com/fetch-rewards/receipt-processor-challenge).

-This project fulfills the following:
+This project accomplishes the following:
 - API development
 - Golang backend development
 - Chi Router and HTTP server implementation